Actions

 v_starsobj4 = v_objspace+object_size*11 ; object variable space for the invincibility stars #4 ($40 bytes)

-Directly copying the object code
+Directly porting the object code

 Sonic_MdNormal: